 Uxcel’s Skill Tests level the playing field.
-They allow designers — regardless of their professional training or background (or even experience) — showcase their skills in an objective, verified manner.
+They allow designers — regardless of their professional training or background (or even experience) — showcase their skills in interaction design, research, content strategy, and other essential design areas in an objective, verified manner.

 Ready to try out a skill test?
 Head on over to Uxcel and pick one of the available Skill Tests you’d like to take.
 You’ll have 20 minutes to complete the test (we recommend using a desktop browser to take the test, and be sure you’ll have uninterrupted time to complete the entire thing).
 Your results are kept private unless you decide to share them.
 If you pass the test — score in the 70th percentile or above — you’ll have the option to add a verified skill badge to your profile.

 If you don’t pass, don’t worry — you can brush up on your knowledge and retake the test in 30 days.
 And your results won’t be shared unless you choose to share them!
 We’ll also point you toward resources for brushing up on your skills, including Uxcel’s UX design courses.

 The best designers in the world are committed to continuously improving their skills and the quality of their work.
 But before you can improve, you need to figure out where your skills aren’t quite up to par compared to other designers.
 Taking skills assessments shows you exactly where to focus your efforts to improve.
 And understanding where your skills are strongest let you focus on jobs where you’re more likely to be successful.
 In fact, 68% of professionals have said they’d prefer to assess their competency in a skill before applying for a job.
 You want to make sure that your skills align with what an employer is looking for so you don’t waste your time (or theirs).